jesseough97/atmel/tls_demo/README.md

 2. Load the "samd21_winc1500_wolf_tls_ecc508a_server.atsln" using Atmel Studio 7.

-3. Open "src/tls_common.h", And then edit MAIN_WLAN_SSID and MAIN_WLAN_PSK to access to your WI-FI AP.
+3. Open "tls_demo/tls_common.h", And then edit MAIN_WLAN_SSID and MAIN_WLAN_PSK to access to your WI-FI AP.
 `#define MAIN_WLAN_SSID      "AVRGUEST"`
 `#define MAIN_WLAN_PSK       "MicroController"`

-4. Connect D21's UART port to your terminal S/W such as CoolTerm or Putty.
+4. Configure your UART port in "config/conf_uart_serial.h".
+By default its setup to use the UART at PTB10/PTB11 on EXT2/EXT3.
+The configuration can easily be changed to use the built-in EDBG CDC UART.
+The default baud rate is 115200.
+Use terminal software such as CoolTerm or Putty.
 5. Build this project and run.
 6. Once dynamic IP is assigned correctly it will be displayed on the terminal. `M2M_WIFI_RESP_CON_STATE_CHANGED: CONNECTED` `M2M_WIFI_REQ_DHCP_CONF: IP is 192.168.1.241`
 `WINC is connected to ATMEL_409_2G successfully!`
 7. Load the "samd21_winc1500_wolf_tls_ecc508a_client.atsln" using Atmel Studio 7.
-8. Open "src/tls_client.h" and define TLS_SERVER_IP to address that your server was assigned.
+8. Open "tls_demo/tls_client.h" and define TLS_SERVER_IP to address that your server was assigned.
 9. Build and run this project.
 10. The TLS client should connect to the TLS server using ECDH-ECDSA.